ljohanon06/levi-graphical-unit/Documentation/Hardware.md

 - Custom PCB to adapt from the TFT 40 Pin Adapter to the DE10-Lite.
 The DE10-Lite has a 40 pin GPIO header which will be used to connect to the screen.
 The PCB also has a small ADC and connector attached because extra pins are needed for the ADC.

+- 2 Channel ADC: MCP3202-CI/P. Used to read the analog touchscreen values.

 ### TFT Pinout Information
 <img src="assets/TFT_Friend_Pinout.jpg" alt="Picture of TFT Friend with labeled pins]" width="50%">